Owners of buildings with specified systems need to supply council with a BWoF annually (including IQP certification).

 - lists the specified systems contained in the building where IMR procedures have not been missed in the previous 12 months

-When supplying the BSSR to the local council, the owner should also attach:
+When supplying the B-RaD to the territorial authority, the building owner should also attach:

 - all form 12As for the specified systems where no IMR procedures have been missed

-- a Specified System Status Report (SSSR) issued by an IQP for each specified system where IMR procedures were missed.
+- a Specified System Report and Declaration (S-RaD) issued by an independent qualified person (IQP) for each specified system where IMR procedures were missed.

-Where IMR procedures have been missed, an individual report (SSSR) for each affected specified system should be issued by an IQP which:
+Where IMR procedures have been missed, an individual report (S-RaD) for each affected specified system should be issued by an IQP which:

 - states the specified system

-- lists the IMR procedures that were missed in the previous 12 months and the reason the procedures were missed (e.g., 1 IQP inspection due in April 2020 and 30 daily owners ' inspections were missed due to the temporary closure of the building and Covid-19 restrictions preventing access to the building systems)
+- lists the IMR procedures (as stated in the compliance schedule) that were missed in the previous 12 months and the reason the procedures were missed (eg, 1 IQP inspection due in April 2022 inspection was missed due to IQP illness and no available replacement)

 - states that the specified system is/is not currently performing to the performance standard

-- states whether the missed IMR procedures have materially affected the ability of specified system to perform to the performance standard for that system.
+- states whether the missed IMR procedures have materially affected the ability of the specified system to perform to the performance standard for that system

-The building owner should supply a BSSR to the local council on the anniversary of the issue of the compliance schedule and publicly display a copy of the BSSR in the building.
+The building owner should supply a B-RaD to the local council on the anniversary of the issue of the compliance schedule and publicly display a copy of the B-RaD in the building.

-It is important to note that the supply and display of a BSSR does not change any responsibilities an owner has under the Act, including the offence provisions under section 108 and breaches under section 164.
-Local councils are tasked with administering and enforcing the BWoF provisions at a local level, and we expect a pragmatic approach will be taken at this unprecedented time.
+It is important to note the supply and display of a B-RaD does not change any responsibilities an owner has under the Act, including the offence provisions under section 108 and breaches under section 164.
+Territorial authorities are tasked with administering and enforcing the BWoF provisions at a local level, and we expect a pragmatic approach will be taken.